AVEVA/CONNECT-data-services-developer-docs/Content_Portal/Documentation/SequentialDataStore/Searching.md

 ## <a name="Stream_Metadata_search_topic">How search works with stream metadata</a>
 [Stream metadata](xref:sdsStreamExtra) behaves differently with search syntax rules described in the previous sections.

-**A namespace with SdsStreams with respective metadata key-value pairs**
+**A namespace with streams with respective metadata key-value pairs**

 **streamId** | **Metadata**
 ------------ | ---------